MotomuMatsui/gs/README.md

 Motomu Matsui and Wataru Iwasaki. ???
 (2018)

 ## Acknowledgements
-This package uses LAPACKE/CBLAS 3.8.0 provided by Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd..
-The authors thank LAPACK/BLAS team.
+This package includes the LAPACKE/CBLAS package provided by Univ. of Tennessee; Univ. of California, Berkeley; Univ. of Colorado Denver; and NAG Ltd..
+The authors thank the LAPACK/BLAS team.
 You can get the detailed information from http://www.netlib.org/lapack/.